CIBIT-ICNAS/NECSUS_UC-UM/README.md

 glare dimensions (frame, dot size, etc.) are defined in visual angles (degrees).
 The blinking dots are randomly defined (seed of the random generator) in funtion glareInfo().

 - designGlare() setup the embedded glare frame.
 Convert visual angles to pixels etc.
+- screenGlare() Prepares frame for flip() with or without blinking dots.

 #### /psychophysics/stim/Utils/gabor
 Gabor patch dimensions (size in visual angle degrees, etc.), phase, frequency in funtion gaborInfo().